De Jarvis – Chair of Governors and Co-opted Governor

 I am a retired primary school teacher, specialising in Early Years Education.
 I taught in the London Borough of Barnet for over 20 years.
 Before training as a teacher I ran an independent advice centre in Tower Hamlets, one of the poorest boroughs in the UK, dealing with benefits, housing, consumer rights employment and tax problems.
 I have 2 adult children and 2 grandsons.
 Since moving to Reedham 6 years ago I have volunteered at Reedham School as a helper.
 I also run a forest pre-school playgroup at Strumpshaw Fen between Easter and November.
 My interests include wildlife, gardening and bellringing.

-Anups de Silva – Parent Governor
+Anups de Silva – Associate Governor

-I am dad to two pupils at the school, and am delighted to represent our community as a Parent Governor.
+I am dad to two pupils at the school, and am delighted to represent our community as an Associate Governor.
 My girls have loved their time at Reedham Primary so far and I am keen to ensure that we are doing all we can to support the school to provide an excellent holistic educational experience to our local children.
 I work as a Consultant doctor at NNUH and have been an NHS doctor for nearly 30 years.

 Ian Catlow – Co-opted Governor